What is aquatic therapy?

 Aquatic therapy, or hydrotherapy as it's also known, involves special exercises that you do in a warm-water pool.
 The water temperature is usually 33–36ºC, which is warmer than a typical swimming pool.

-Hydrotherapy tends to be different to aquarobics, which can be quite strenuous, as it’s generally more focused on slow, controlled movements and relaxation.
+Aquatic therapy is different to aqua-aerobics, which can be quite strenuous, as it’s generally more focused on slow, controlled movements and relaxation.

 Spa therapy is based on the theory that the mineral content of spa water has special health-giving properties.
-In many European countries, hydrotherapy often takes place in spa water.
-Although there’s some research that suggests the mineral content of the water may make a difference, other studies show that hydrotherapy has significant benefits regardless of the water used.
+In many European countries, aquatic therapy often takes place in spa water.
+Although there’s some research that suggests the mineral content of the water may make a difference, other studies show that aquatic therapy has significant benefits regardless of the water used.

 - The warmth of the water allows your muscles to relax and eases the pain in your joints, helping you to exercise.

-- The water supports your weight, which helps to relieve pain and increase the range of movement of your joints.
+- The water supports your weight, which helps to relieve pain and increase the range of movement in your joints.